-- 1. The parties stipulated to the following facts: - A. Venue is proper in the (City) Field Office of the Texas Department of Insurance, Division of Workers' Compensation. - B. On (Date of Injury) Claimant was the employee of (Employer), Employer. - C. On (Date of Injury) Employer provided workers' compensation insurance with Texas Mutual Insurance Company, Carrier. - D. On (Date of Injury) Claimant sustained a compensable injury. - E. The Independent Review Organization determined Claimant should not have the requested treatment.
+- 1. The parties stipulated to the following facts: - A. Venue is proper in the (City) Field Office of the Texas Department of Insurance, Division of Workers' Compensation. - B. On (Date of Injury) Claimant was the employee of (Employer), Employer. - C. On (Date of Injury) Employer provided workers' compensation insurance with Ace American Insurance Company, Carrier. - D. On (Date of Injury) Claimant sustained a compensable injury.

-- 2. Carrier delivered to both Petitioner and Claimant a single document stating the true corporate name of Carrier and the name and street address of Carrier's registered agent, which document was admitted into evidence as Hearing Officer's Exhibit Number 2. - 3.
-An additional 80 hours of pain management, five sessions per week for two weeks for the head/neck/right shoulder/sternum, is not health care reasonably required for the compensable injury of (Date of Injury).
+- E. The Independent Review Organization determined Claimant should not have the requested treatment. - 2.
+Carrier delivered to Petitioner a single document stating the true corporate name of Carrier, and the name and street address of Carrier's registered agent, which document was admitted into evidence as Hearing Officer's Exhibit Number 2. - 3.
+80 hours of chronic pain management is health care reasonably required for the compensable injury of (Date of Injury).